rails/rails/guides/source/constant_autoloading_and_reloading.md

 that time.

 However, autoloading happens on demand.
-If by chance the top-level `User` was not yet loaded, then Rails has no way to know whether `Admin::User` should load it or raise `NameError`.
+If by chance the top-level `User` was not yet loaded, then Rails assumes a relative reference by contract.

 Naming conflicts of this kind are rare in practice, but if one occurs, `require_dependency` provides a solution by ensuring that the constant needed